vgtomahawk/LR_GC_OOD/README.md

 code/model.py: Specifices architecture for most of the models e.g Discriminative Classifier, Generative Classifier etc code/oodmetrics.py: Code for computing the ood-related metrics such as AUROC

+Please ignore code/model_gan.py and code/wasserstein.py.
+They are not really used much for the paper experiments, but we have just retained them to not meddle with the imports.

 Shell Scripts:
 train_for_fbrelease.sh - Commands for fbrelease i.e ROSTD with its corresponding id training set and validation sets